the1mattkaufman/bigger-words/README.md

 This talk walks through how to migrate a simple web application to Firebase, including:

-1. Host it on Firebase Hosting
+1. Hosting it on Firebase Hosting
-2. Use a Firebase Function to store our JavaScript functions
+2. Authenticating users with Firebase Auth
-3. Load our data in Firestore
+3. Working with data in Firestore
-4. Query Firestore with a Firebase Function
+4. Using a Firebase Function to move functions server side
-5. Update values in Firestore with a Firebase Function
-6. Expose a Firebase Function as a Restful Web Service
+5. Exposing a Firebase Function as a Restful Web Service